vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 synth math are compiled with AddressSanitizer and UBSan for the comparison.
 The full build and all 20 CTest targets pass.

+### Construct SNES envelopes directly in the shared model

+Remove SnesEnvelopeSeconds, its private conversion entry point, and the second pass that normalized and copied every field.
+Construct Envelope directly and represent unbounded stages as infinity where they are known, eliminating the temporary negative-duration sentinels.
+Compute native key-off release once from the retained release level.
+This removes 62 production lines, one intermediate representation, and two private helpers.

+All 131,072 before/after envelopes match bit-for-bit under AddressSanitizer and UBSan.
+The comparison covers every ADSR register combination, every GAIN mode and rate, and GAIN independence while ADSR is enabled.
+The full build and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,